 The resulting algorithm will map all but one or two of the 900-odd vehicles on the road during peak hours.
 Spot-checking arrivals for stops in OneBusAway against arrivals for the same stop in NextBus shows relatively good agreement; of course, considering that NextBus is a "black box", unexplained variances in NextBus arrival times are to be expected.

-You may wonder why we can’t provide better data for Metrorail; the answer is simple: the API is deficient.
-As I’ve previously discussed, the rail API only provides the same data you get from looking at the PIDS in stations.
-Unfortunately, that’s not what we need to produce a GTFS-realtime feed.
+You may wonder why we can't provide better data for Metrorail; the answer is simple: the API is deficient.
+The rail API only provides the same data you get from looking at the PIDS in stations.
+Unfortunately, that's not what we need to produce a GTFS-realtime feed.
 At a minimum, we would need to be able to get a list of all revenue trains in the system, including their current schedule deviation, and a trip ID which would either match a trip ID in the GTFS feed, or be something we could easily map to a trip ID in the GTFS feed.

 This isn't how it's supposed to be.
 Look at this diagram, then, for a reality check, look at this one (both are from a presentation by Jamey Harvey, WMATA's former Enterprise Architect).
 WMATA's data management practices are, to say the least, sorely lacking.
 For most data, there's no single source of truth.
 The problem is particularly acute for bus stops; one database might have the stop in one location and identified with one ID, while another database might have the same physical stop identified with a different number, and coordinates that place it in an entirely different location.